Bird Identifier Guide

 Fact:

-A group of Goldfinches is called a ‘charm’ which is perfect for these colourful little birds.
+A group of goldfinches is called a ‘charm’ which is perfect for these colourful little birds.

 Bullfinch